 “Being kind to ourselves and acknowledging when we need to slow down will have a positive ripple effect for our own health and those around us,” she notes.

 How to Make the Most of Your Time Off

 To make the most of a mental health day, engage in activities that stand to benefit your mental health and well-being, limit risk factors that may worsen your mental health, and take the opportunity to seek help.

-According to Rowley, you should consider spending your day off engaging in physical activity, fun hobbies, or leisure pursuits, consuming a nutritional diet, getting sufficient sleep, and spending time with your social supports (like close friends and family).
+According to Rowley, you should consider spending your day off engaging in physical activity, fun hobbies, or leisure pursuits, consuming a nutritious diet, getting sufficient sleep, and spending time with your social supports (like close friends and family).
 She adds that it’s important to minimize risk factors by avoiding stressors like personal conflicts and reducing alcohol and drug use.

 A mental health day is also an opportune time to ask for help.
 This might come from your social supports.
-Other options include self-help and supports groups or scheduling a visit to a health practitioner like a family physician, psychologist, counselor, or psychiatrist.
+Other options include self-help and support groups or scheduling a visit to a health practitioner like a family physician, psychologist, counselor, or psychiatrist.

 How to Tell Your Boss, Professor, or Spouse You’re Going to Disconnect